networktocode/diffsync/docs/source/getting_started/01-getting-started.md

 ### Mapping Tree Traversal with `get_tree_traversal` method

 For your convenience, there is a helper method that will provide a mapping of the order.
-The `DiffSync.get_tree_traversal` method will return a string, in a tree-like format or optionally a dictionary when setting the `as_dict` method on.
+The `DiffSync.get_tree_traversal()` method will return a tree-like string, or optionally a dictionary when passing the `as_dict=True` parameter.

 ```python
 >>> from nautobot_device_onboarding.network_importer.adapters.network_device.adapter import NetworkImporterAdapter